Lightprotocol/cp-swap-reference/README.md

 # raydium-cp-swap

-A constant product AMM program reference implementation based on Raydiun's CP AMM.
+An AMM reference implementation based on Raydium's CP AMM.

 We added: